Authentication

 - 2Log in through preview page

-- Authentication must first occur in the preview environment.
-You can open the preview through the Bottom Bar
+- Authentication must first occur in the preview environment; you can open the preview through the Bottom Bar

 - With the extension installed, your authentication cookies are securely copied to the editor